 DJI introduces new Osmo Action 5 Pro camera

 This week, DJI introduced a brand new Osmo Action 5 Pro which is the company's response to the latest GoPro Hero 13 line of cameras.
-DJI have added a majorly improved sensor for better image quality and rather impressively, low light performance too.
+DJI has added a majorly improved sensor for better image quality and rather impressively, better low light performance too.

-This improved sensor is also the main reason why DJI has determined it to be called a Pro camera and it is the main upgrade over the Action 4.
-It is the company's next generation 1/1.3-inch sensor that has support for HDR video at 4K 60FPS.
+This improved sensor is also the main reason why DJI has determined it to be called a Pro camera, also it's the main upgrade over the Action 4.
+It uses the company's next generation 1/1.3-inch sensor that has support for HDR video at 4K 60FPS.
 DJI has also added a super super slow mo mode, at 960fps.
 That new sensor is also capable of 40MP still photographs.

 The Action 5 Pro also features a few new environmental sensors too, such as a pressure sensor which can be used to show depth while diving or height while sky diving.